PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 ## 🧩Core Business Problems
 1. **Inventory Optimization and Seasonality**: E-commerce companies often struggle with inventory inefficiencies due to "over-stock" on slow-moving products or "stock-out" for high-demand items.
 This analysis identifies seasonal patterns to better align inventory levels with fluctuating market demand.

-2. **Sales Conversion Leaks**: a primary challenge in e-commerce is the 'High Traffic, Low Revenue' paradox, where significant visitor volume fails to translate into sales.
+2. **Sales Conversion Leaks**: another primary challenge in e-commerce is the 'High Traffic, Low Revenue' paradox, where significant visitor volume fails to translate into sales.
 Utilizing funnel analysis, this report pinpoints the specific stages where the highest drop-offs occur, allowing business leaders to determine whether conversion leaks are caused by technical friction or product misalignment.

 ## 🔍Data Model
 <img width="1100" height="600" alt="image" src="https://github.com/user-attachments/assets/bd2d5c37-968d-4dee-bba6-e8603185ce4e" />